 Genetic Testing for Hereditary Cancer Syndromes

 Approximately five to 10 percent of all cancers are hereditary.
-Patients with a hereditary cancer are at a significant risk for developing an initial cancer and/or a second primary cancer.
+Patients with a hereditary cancer syndrome are at a significant risk for developing an initial cancer and a second primary cancer.
 Hereditary cancer is more prevalent than might be expected.
 In fact, there are very likely patients in your practice who carry the genetic mutations responsible for increased cancer risk.
 Identifying these patients through appropriate testing can potentially lead to improved treatment options, more appropriate plans for risk management, and, ultimately, better outcomes.

 On this site and MyriadPro.com, you will find comprehensive information on the most common hereditary cancer syndromes, and why inherited mutations in certain genes can lead to increased risk for breast, ovarian, colorectal, endometrial, gastric, prostate and pancreatic cancers and melanoma.
 You also will learn how to identify the familial patterns associated with hereditary cancer, and the appropriate processes for applying the powerful diagnostic tool of genetic testing.